-The latest Bureau of Meteorology (BoM) seasonal outlook for December to February does not show a clear indication of drier or wetter than average conditions.
-However daytime and overnight temperatures are expected to be hotter than median over this period.
+The latest Bureau of Meteorology (BoM) seasonal outlook for January to March does not show a clear indication of drier or wetter than average conditions.
+Daytime and overnight temperatures are expected to be hotter than median over this period.

 The Bureau's El Niño-Southern Oscillation (ENSO) index outlook indicator points to El Niño.
 Models indicate that El Niño conditions are likely to persist into autumn.
-Also, a positive Indian Ocean Dipole (IOD) event is currently active, which models indicate may persist through summer.
+Also, a positive Indian Ocean Dipole (IOD) event is currently active, which models indicate may persist through to the end of summer.
 El Niño and positive IOD events typically influence weather conditions to become drier than median.